-D. Public Hearings.
+Public Hearings.

-The Review Board shall hold a public hearing on each application for Certificate of Appropriateness prior to a decision being rendered.
+- 1. The Review Board shall hold a public hearing on each Tier 2 or Tier 3 application for Certificate of Appropriateness prior to a decision being rendered.
 A notice of the hearing shall be mailed to direct abutters via USPS first class mail, postmarked at least 7 days in advance of the hearing.
 A notice shall also be posted at the Town Office and on the Town's website.
 In the case of an application for a new Primary Building or an addition to an existing Primary Building, the noticing area shall be extended to abutting property owners within 250' of the subject property.
-Notice shall be made by the applicants, with receipt of mailing required to be submitted to the Town.

-2. Public Hearings or notification are not required for Minor Projects reviewed administratively.
+Notice shall be made by the applicants, with receipt of mailing required to be submitted to the Town. - Public Hearings or notification are not required for Tier 1Minor Projects reviewed administratively.

-E. Time Limits on Certificates of Appropriateness.
+E.D.
+Time Limits on Certificates of Appropriateness.

-- If substantial construction has not commenced within one year of the issuance of a Certificate of Appropriateness, the approval shall be null and void except that the deadline may be extended for one additional six-month period by the Code Enforcement Officer upon written request of the applicant.
+- If substantial construction has not commenced within one year of the issuance of a Certificate of Appropriateness, the approval shall be null and void except that the deadline may be extended for one additional six-month period by the Planning Department upon written request of the applicant.
 The written request for an extension must be submitted before the date of expiration of the initial approval.
 After the approval has expired or an extension has been denied, the applicant may reapply to the Review Board at any time without prejudice.
-The extension shall be approved by the Planning Department Code Enforcement Officer, as outlined above, unless there is: - Additional information that indicates that the plan does not meet the standards of this Ordinance; - b.
-A failure to meet a condition of approval; - c.
-An amendment to this Ordinance that prohibits or otherwise alters the proposed project.
+The extension shall be approved by the Planning Department, as outlined above, unless there is: - Additional information that indicates that the plan does not meet the standards of this Ordinance; - b.
+A failure to meet a condition of approval;